 "Sorry gotta go my hunting partner is calling me and she gets really touchy if I'm late!"
 Amai said and it was mostly true.
-The very first thing she had learned about her new hunting companion was that above all things she despised being late and secondly that she was very prone to mood swings.
-Cheerful one minute but ready to tear something apart the minute things didn't go according to plan.
+The very first thing she had learned about her new hunting companion was that above all things she despised being late and secondly that she was could be prone to mood swings at times.
 Too bad this guy wasn't taking any of the hints Amai was giving him or the ones Alistair had been throwing as well which had been coming in increasingly firm glares tossed over her shoulder.
 He just kept pushing it.

 Finally having enough Alistair walked over and roughly pulled the guy back by his shirt collar.
 "She's with me.
 Find someone else to turn your charms on or I'll be turning my blade on you," she snarled feeling no pity whatsoever for the scrawny teenager.
 Hurt feelings would be the least of his worries if he didn't back off.
 His constant entreaties were staring to annoy her and she wasn't even the one he was talking to.
 Letting out a stuttered apology at the sight of her armored form he quickly hurried away throwing glances over his shoulder the entire time.